 Tom's guide readers signing up to a 12-month plan will get three months absolutely FREE.
 That's 15 months for the price of 12.
 And, don't forget that you'll be covered by the 30-day guarantee should you realise ExpressVPN's not for you.
 What's to lose?

-While Surfshark isn't as established as some of its rivals, it's quickly become a Tom's Guide favorite thanks to its charming simplicity and aggressive pricing.
+While Surfshark isn't as established as some of its rivals, after our Surfshark review it has quickly become a Tom's Guide favorite thanks to its charming simplicity and aggressive pricing.
 It's not going to be for tinkerers who like to adjust tons of settings, but if you're looking for a cheap, reliable mobile VPN, it's a great choice.

 The app itself is nice and intuitive, and offers one-touch connection to the best server.
 And, while it's not as in-depth as others, it's got all the essential features like a kill switch, a selection of protocols and auto-connect.
 For most, that's going to be plenty.